bollu/bollu.github.io/README.txt

 ### Autarkies

 - A partial assignment $A$ is an autarky iff every assignment touched by $A$ is satisfied by $A$.
+- Key idea: We partially evaluate the formula $F$ aainst the partial assignment (autarky) $A$.
+The result should not be UNSAT.
+  We then remove the clauses that become SAT, and simplify the clauses as much as possible that did not become SAT.
+  No clause can become UNSAT.
+Very natural notion!
-- A satisfying assignment is an autarky :)
+- Clearly, a satisfying assignment is an autarky :)
-- A pure literal in a formula that is monotone for that literal is an autarky (?)
+- A pure literal in a formula where that literal occurs only positively is an autarky.
+- Given a formula $\Gamma$, denote $\Gamma|_\alpha$ the partial evaluation of $\Gamma$ wrt assignment $\alpha$.
+- Theorem (Monien and Speckenmeyer 1985) : If $\alpha$ is an autarky for $\Gamma$, then $\Gamma$ and $\Gamma|_\alpha$ are satisfiably equivalent.

 # Diminished Sixth Scale